 Return to the patient, and call Hygeia (or another healing deity who carries a cup).
 Have her wash the wounds from her healing cup, and then apply solar energy (mine is in salve form) to promote healing.
 Often times, the patient's power animal will appear and lick the wounds clean.
 Bandage the wound with clean white dressings.
 Sometimes, Theotokos offers her veil for this purpose.

 If necessary, repeat the procedure at a later date, but allow time for healing in between.
 (I would say at least a month).
-Tell the client that they might expect dreams related to this, but to report if they are nightmares, or if they develop any throat-related illnesses.
+Tell the client that they might expect some dreams related to this, but to report if there are repeating nightmares, or if they develop a sore-throat or any other throat symptoms.

 How to Cure in Yourself:

 If you have experience with the sort of work outlined above, I think you could use a very similar procedure on yourself.
 You may wish to call all the allies at the beginning, and instruct them all before beginning.
-However if you do not feel you are up to that (which I wouldn't have been as recently as 5 years ago), then I think you can probably do this:
+However if you do not feel you are up to that, then I think you can probably do this:

 Orphic Hymn to Hygeia